krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 over time, and reasoning about their relationship over a shared timeline.

-Another important use case in the same vein is modeling the cost of delay for a portfolio-level element—and analyzing its cascading impact across the
+Another important use case in the same vein is modeling the cost of delay for a portfolio-level element—and analyzing its cascading impact across a portfolio.
-portfolio.

-These use cases show that it is possible to analyze not just binary presences,
-but entire chains of influence they exert across a timeline—a key prerequisite
+These use cases show that it is possible to analyze not just binary presences, but entire chains of influence they exert across a timeline—a key prerequisite for causal reasoning.
-for reasoning about causality.

 #### Self-reported developer productivity

-Imagine a developer filling out a simple daily check-in:
-"How productive did you feel today?"—scored from 1 to 5, or sketched out as a
-rough curve over the day[^F4].
+Imagine a developer filling out a simple daily check-in: "How productive did you feel today?"—scored from 1 to 5, or sketched out as a rough curve over the day[^F4].

 [^F4]: The use of a rough curve here is an example of how presences can encode
 continuous inputs more effectively than discrete techniques, thanks to their